Basic Economy traps by airline

 These fares are not all the same product

-Legacy Basic with full carry-on
+Basic Economy with carry-on included

-| Airline | Cheapest-fare carry-on path | What usually happens next |
+| Airline | Cheapest-fare carry-on path | What to check before booking |

 |---|---|---|

-| United | Basic Economy is generally personal-item only. | This is the cleanest example of a fare that can turn a short trip into checked-bag math immediately.
+| United | Basic Economy is generally personal-item only. | If your bag will not fit under the seat, price a checked bag or a different fare before booking.
 See also the official United carry-on page. |

-| American | Basic Economy still allows one carry-on bag and one personal item. | The carry-on issue is less severe, so the trap shifts toward route-specific bag pricing and paid seating. |
+| American | Basic Economy still allows one carry-on bag and one personal item. | The carry-on is less of a problem, so check route-specific bag prices and paid seats instead. |

-| Delta | Basic Economy still allows one carry-on bag and one personal item. | The bag baseline stays normal; the main pressure point is flexibility when the trip changes. |
+| Delta | Basic Economy still allows one carry-on bag and one personal item. | The bag rule is easier.
+The bigger question is whether your plans might change. |

-| JetBlue | Blue Basic now includes a carry-on bag and a personal item. | The comparison still matters because carry-on access was restored, but changes are still not allowed on Blue Basic. |
+| JetBlue | Blue Basic now includes a carry-on bag and a personal item. | Carry-on access is included now, but Blue Basic still has stricter change rules. |

 | Spirit / Frontier | Personal-item-first.
-A full-size carry-on becomes a paid decision. | This is the ULCC version of the Basic Economy problem: the cabin-bag path is part of the business model, not a side detail. |
+A full-size carry-on becomes a paid decision. | A larger cabin bag is part of the paid add-on decision, so price it before assuming the base fare wins. |

 Related references: carry-on fee reference, carry-on strictness by airline, and sizer enforcement reality.